mukai154/steem/README.md

 # Building

-We strongly recommend using one of our pre-built Docker images or using Docker to build Steem.
+It's recommended using one of STEEM's pre-built Docker images or using Docker to build Steem.
 Both of these processes are described in the [quickstart guide](https://github.com/steemit/steem/blob/master/doc/exchangequickstart.md).

 If you would still like to build from source, we do have [build instructions](https://github.com/steemit/steem/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS X.